annrra/wp-react-posts-carousel/README.md

 # Installation

-Upload the files of the plugin inside a reactposts-carousel folder to the /wp-content/plugins/ directory.
+Upload the files of the plugin to the /wp-content/plugins/ directory.
 Activate the plugin through the 'Plugins' menu in WordPress.

 You will find 'CarouselPosts' submenu in your WordPress > Settings admin panel.